traefik-workshops/traefik-hub-gitops/README.md

 # Configure traffic generation

-In order to generate traffic, you can create user `admin`
+To generate traffic, create two users, an `admin` and a `support` user.

+Create the `admin` user in the Traefik Hub UI:

 ![Create user admin](./images/create-user-admin.png)

-And a user `support`
+Create the `support` user:

 ![Create user support](./images/create-user-support.png)

-When all _kustomization_ are **ready**, one can open API Portal, following URL available in the UI or in the CRD:
+When all *kustomization* are **ready**, you can open API Portal, following URL available in the UI or in the CRD:

 ```shell
 kubectl get apiportal
 ```

-On the API Portal, you can login:
+Log in to the API Portal:

 ![API Portal Login](./images/api-portal-login.png)

-And after create API Tokens:
+Now, create API tokens for both users.

 ![Create API Token](./images/create-api-token.png)

-For both users.

-With tokens, you can create a secret with it, in order to enable traffic app to generate load:
+Create a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) containing the tokens to enable the traffic app to generate load:

 ```shell
 export ADMIN_TOKEN="xxx"